US Postal Service

 The USPS has more than 500,000 employees, who enjoy a special place in the workforce.
 The law requires the USPS to offer compensation and benefits comparable to the private sector.
 Yet USPS employees also negotiate wages and conditions with collective bargaining.
 Employees are protected from layoffs.

 They also contribute less toward their health insurance premiums than other federal employees.
-The Obama administration calculated that the difference is costing the USPS more than $750 million a year, and has proposed requiring them to pay the same amount.
+The Obama administration calculated that the difference is costing the USPS more than $750 million a year, and had proposed requiring them to pay the same amount, the CRS report stated.

 Added business can be part of USPS viability plan